abdullah-manafikhi/Next-js-Dashboard/README.md

 ## Contributing

 Contributions are welcome!
-Please submit pull requests to the `main` branch.
+For adding new features, Please open a [new issue](https://github.com/abdullah-manafikhi/Next-js-Dashboard/issues/new)

 ## License